bitbar/test-samples/samples/testing-frameworks/desktop-browsers/server-side/python/README.md

 This folder contains the following files:

-* `BitbarSeleniumTest.py` and `BitbarSampleWebTest.py` are the actual test files
-  written in Python.
-The test execution uses Python's unittest framework for test execution.
+* `BitbarSampleWebTest.py` is a test file written in Python.
+It uses Python's unittest framework for test execution.

 * `requirements.txt` lists the required Python packages that need to be installed for the test to be executable, eg. Selenium Python Bindings.